-The bottom line is that we are seeing a democratization of more wellness services, through digitized and affordable models.
+The bottom line is that we are seeing a democratisation of more wellness services, through digitalisation and affordable models.

 “As a result of this pandemic, “well-care” is becoming more accessible to all, and that, moving forward, there will be upcoming opportunities around telehealth, and putting people in increased control of their own well-being”. - Jemma Shin, consumer strategist within WGSN.

 Of course, you might also be thinking: “Well, that still doesn’t solve the billions that have been lost within the industry in 2020 for those brick and mortar businesses”.
 And you’re right, we know.
 The hit has been particularly hard for family-owned businesses and SMB’s.